 Recognition is given to all learners WHO participate and achieve in other sporting codes.
 Although these learners cannot qualify for awards due to the System Policy, they are given recognition at a school assembly, through social media and the local newspapers.
 This includes karate, show jumping, badminton, archery, baseball, basketball, boxing, dancing. etc.

-All schools that visit Monument are treated to our hospitality in our Lapa that has a fireplace that is very popular during the cold winter mornings.
-Facilities include rugby- and hockey fields, netball courts, 6 cricket nets with bowling machines and pitch, pavilions and a heated swimming pool.
+All schools visiting Monument are treated to hospitality in our Lapa which has a fireplace that is proving to be very popular during the cold winter mornings.
+Facilities include rugby and hockey fields, as well as a mini hockey Astro, netball courts, a cricket pitch, 4 cricket nets (2 grass and 2 synthetics), bowling machines, a heated swimming pool and spectator pavilions.

 At Monument we strive to ensure that all coaching staff are qualified in coaching, refereeing and first aid.
 New coaching techniques are acquired through courses, clinics and coaching seasons done by provincial and national coaches.
 Young coaches are still involved in playing the game and players enjoy seeing their coach still playing actively.

-Courtney Halle who plays for the SA u/21 men's hockey team.
+Courtney Halle who played for the SA u/21 men's hockey team at the Junior World Cup in India and at the was also included in the Tokyo Olympic Squad.
 Jacques Else who represented South Africa in the Proteas team, at the WICF Indoor Cricket World Cup in Dubai.
-Fred Zeilinga who played for the Cheetahs, Sharks, Springbok A side against the French Barbarians and now for the Canon Eagles in Japan.
-Carina Horn, the fastest woman in SA over 100 and 200m.
+Fred Zeilinga who played for the Cheetahs, Sharks, and Springbok A-side against the French Barbarians.
+Carina Horn, the fastest woman in SA over 100m and 200m.
 She represented SA at the London and Rio Olympics.
-To name just a few of our stars!
+Jeandrè Labuschagne who is currently representing the Sharks Rugby Team in the United Rugby Championships.
+Zakithi Nene claimed the men's 400m title at the ASA Senior Track & Field Championships this year and represented SA at the 2020 Summer Olympics.
+To name merely a few of our stars!